-The answer is to wear a base layer that has good insulation properties and will also wick sweat away quickly and effectively like some synthetics and merino wool .
-Make sure you avoid cotton, the worst choice for a base layer in cold conditions, not only does it not insulate well but more importantly it hangs on to moisture when the exertion stops.
+The answer is to wear a base layer that has good insulation properties and will also wick sweat away quickly and effectively.
+Some synthetics and merino wool are the best materials here, avoid cotton, the worst choice for a base layer in cold conditions, not only does it not insulate well but it hangs on to moisture.

 significant warmth with light weight and odor resistance, while

 more expensive they are the gold standard here.

 - Commonly polyester and polypropylene as proprietary versions

 (brand names) of generic fabrics.
 Synthetics wick sweat away